IRS Form 6251 Instructions

 • Nonresidential real property with a class life of 27.5 years or more placed in service after 1998 that is depreciated for the regular tax using the straight line method

-• Other section 1250 property placed inservice after 1998 that is depreciated for the regular tax using the straight line method
+• Other section 1250 property placed in service after 1998 that is depreciated for the regular tax using the straight line method

-• Property (other than section 1250property) placed in service after 1998that is depreciated for the regular tax using the 150% declining balance method or the straight line method
+• Property (other than section 1250 property) placed in service after 1998 that is depreciated for the regular tax using either

 • Qualified property that is or was eligible for a special depreciation allowance if the depreciable basis of the property is the same for the AMT and the regular tax